PLEASE NOTE: At this time SKIT is following CDC Guidance consistent with Broadway and other major theaters.

-- Carolyn Newman, SKIT's Director, will get back to you as soon as possible.
+Carolyn Newman, SKIT's Director, will get back to you as soon as possible.
 Allow one week during busy times.
 If you have not hear within a week, feel free to text her at 908-963-4895

 MORE ABOUT SKIT

 ShowKids Invitational Theatre (SKIT) is a non-profit youth organization dedicated to making theatre magic for audiences of all ages.
 Based in High Bridge, New Jersey, SKIT offers the community professional-quality family entertainment from its home at Voorhees High School in Lebanon Township.
 SKIT presents two full-scale musical productions per year, with each show running for 4 to 6 performances.
-Recent productions have included “Mary Poppins”, "Into the woods, Jr.", "Newsies", “Little Shop of Horrors”, and “Frozen, Jr.”, and "The Sound of Music".
+Recent productions have included “Mary Poppins”, "Into the woods, Jr.", "Newsies", “Little Shop of Horrors”, “Frozen, Jr.”, and "The Sound of Music".

 The most common reaction of first-time SKIT audience members is “I didn’t expect it to be that good!”
 They discover what founder, producer and director Carolyn Newman knows – there is no limit to what children can achieve if they work hard and enjoy what they’re doing.
 In fact, in 2001 SKIT was named Outstanding Community Theatre by the NJ Association of Community Theatres (NJ ACT)